chem-william/calc_current/README.md

 It uses a Rust script to calculate the gradient.
 The source code can be grabbed [here](https://github.com/chem-william/gradient04)

 ## How do I use this?
 First, a junction has to be generated using `junction.py`.
+It will look for `.xyz` file in the same folder as itself.
+The script attaches two dihydrogens at specified locations at the molecule in the `.xyz`.
+It creates a `hh_junc.traj` which will subsequently be used for calculating the current density.

+To modify where the electrodes are attached to the molecule, you'll have to edit `start_indices`, `end_indices` and the `A`, `D1`, and `D2` parameters of `create_junction()`.
+The first electrode is attached at a dihedral angle of `D1` formed from the three indices of `start_indices` and `D1`.
+Likewise for the second electrode, `end_indices`, and `D2`.

 The following assumes you're running the calculation on a system that uses [SLURM](https://slurm.schedmd.com/documentation.html).
 You need two things in the same folder: a file named hh_junc.traj that contains the junction and a file named config that, as a minimum, contains the indices for the top and bottom atoms on the z-axis.
 You then run the following command
 ```bash